 Intern positions are full-time, paid work experience and interns are considered temporary unclassified state employees.
 The program is administered by the Margaret Chase Smith Policy Center (MCSPC) at the University of Maine.
 The program is a collaborative process involving the Office of the Governor, the Maine Bureau of Human Resources, numerous Maine state government agencies and the state employees who serve as intern supervisors.

-To learn more about the positions, projects and students placed in last year’s program, click on the 2012 program report.
+To learn more about the positions, projects and students placed in last year’s program, click here.

 The Internship Selection Committee reviews the applications and makes final selections by identifying those students who best match the requirements for each position.
 Consideration is given to participation by both men and women, education of the applicant, and previous work experience in relation to requirements of the internship positions available.